Improving Brain Tumour Care surveys share your experiences and help create change

 Lucy Bennet

-Treatment for medulloblastoma is likely to include a combination of surgery, radiotherapy and chemotherapy.
+Treatment for medulloblastoma could include a combination of surgery, radiotherapy and chemotherapy.

 The first course of treatment is usually neurosurgery to remove the tumour.
-However, if your child’s tumour has caused a build-up of CSF, the surgeon may first need to perform an operation to reduce the pressure.
+However, if your child’s tumour has caused a build-up of cerebrospinal fluid (CSF), the surgeon may first need to perform an operation to reduce the pressure.

 Following surgery, radiotherapy is often used to destroy any remaining tumour cells.
 It is normally given to the whole brain and spinal cord as medulloblastomas can travel through the CSF to the spinal cord.